-- Determination of repair status for systems listed - Description of any needed maintenance to ensure good repair - The year and month in which the data were collected - The overall rating
+- Determination of repair status for systems listed - · Description of any needed maintenance to ensure good repair - The year and month in which the data were collected - The rate for each system inspected - The overall rating

-Year and month of the most recent FIT report: 9/20/18
+Year and month of the most recent FIT report: 1/23/20

-System Inspected Rating Repair Needed and Action Taken or Planned Systems: Gas Leaks, Mechanical/HVAC, Sewer Good Interior: Interior Surfaces Poor Cleanliness: Overall Cleanliness, Pest/ Vermin Infestation Fair Electrical: Electrical Fair Restrooms/Fountains: Restrooms, Sinks/ Fountains Fair Safety: Fire Safety, Hazardous Materials Poor Structural: Structural Damage, Roofs Good External: Playground/School Grounds, Windows/ Doors/Gates/Fences Good Overall Rating Fair
+System Inspected Rating Repair Needed and Action Taken or Planned Systems: Gas Leaks, Mechanical/HVAC, Sewer Good Interior: Interior Surfaces Fair All ceiling tile deficiencies have been noted by district staff and tiles are on back order.
+Cleanliness: Overall Cleanliness, Pest/ Vermin Infestation Fair Electrical: Electrical Fair Restrooms/Fountains: Restrooms, Sinks/ Fountains Fair Safety: Fire Safety, Hazardous Materials Fair Evacuation maps need to be placed throughout campus and near the doors of each room.
+Fire extinguishers that were missing will be replaced and/or installed appropriately.
+Structural: Structural Damage, Roofs Good External: Playground/School Grounds, Windows/ Doors/Gates/Fences Good Overall Rating Fair